dat-ecosystem/dat/beta-cli-api.md

 All commands have these options:

 - `path`/`p` - specify the path to the dat directory that the command should use.
 Default is current working directory
-- `help`/`h` (boolean) - pass this option to show the help for a command
+- `help`/`h` (boolean) - pass this option to show the help for a command.
-- `log` (default 'text') - set this to 'json' to change the response format logging for status/response messages to JSON for easy parsing
+- `log` (default 'text') - set this to 'json' to change the response format logging for status/response messages to JSON for easy parsing.
-- `checkout`
+- `checkout` - the version hash to use when retrieving data for a command.

 Example output: